Choosing the 1920’s dress for your figure

-When planning or selecting clothes, the body should be thought of as a unit.
+When planning a 1920’s fashion wardrobe or selecting a 1920’s dress , the body should be thought of as a unit.

 The main parts of the 1920s silhouette are:

 1. The mass of the head, including the hair, whether arranged high, low, wide at the sides, or a close crop.

 2. The contour of the hat if a hat is worn

 3. The contour and length of the sleeves, whether long, short, or three quarter, puffed at shoulder or at wrist, cuffed or plain.